 Carlos is originally from Venezuela and moved to Utah from Florida.
 He studied Biology and Public Health at the University of Florida and proceeded to work in the Caribbean Island of Saba.
 Passionate about science and policy, he found the transition to Law School was a natural fit.
 His interests include intellectual property, health policy, and human rights.
 He runs a pro bono legal clinic and enjoys supporting a number of student organizations.
 He is also in the US Navy and has served a tour in Afghanistan.
 In his free time, Carlos loves to hike and travel.
 Grateful for a great group of family and friends, Carlos makes sure to spend quality time with them.
 His fellowship is funded by Ancestry.com and he is working on legal issues raised by new developments in genetics.

 Andrew has a Bachelor of Science degree in Electrical Engineering from the University of Utah.
-He is in his second year at the University of Utah S.J.
+He is in his third year at the University of Utah S.J.
 Quinney College of Law where, in addition to a full class schedule, he is a LABS Fellow who writes provisional patent applications for the Bench to Bedside Program competitors.
 Last summer, Andrew had the opportunity to work as a summer associate at Stoel Rives LLP where he drafted various documents related to patent prosecution.
 After law school, he plans to practice law as a patent attorney in Salt Lake City.
-Prior to law school, Andrew worked with a sporting goods manufacturer where participated in research and development projects and destructive product testing analysis.
+Prior to law school, Andrew worked with a sporting goods manufacturer where he participated in research and development projects and destructive product testing analysis.
 Andrew enjoys archery, backpacking, table tennis, and spending time with his wife and two daughters.